silvaxxx1/RAGKit/README.md

 **Retrieval**
 - [ ] Hybrid dense + BM25 retrieval
+- [ ] Reciprocal Rank Fusion
 - [ ] Reranking
-- [ ] Multi-query / parent-child retrieval
+- [ ] Multi-query and parent-child retrieval

 **Evaluation**
+- [ ] Retrieval and generation evaluation
 - [ ] RAGAS integration
 - [ ] Golden datasets and latency benchmarking

 ---

+## 🔭 RAGKit vs. Production Platforms

+RAGKit focuses on the **foundation**, and doesn't try to solve every production concern out of the box.

+For environments involving strict data residency, distributed ingestion, advanced retrieval, dedicated inference infrastructure, and compliance requirements, a purpose-built platform architecture may be the better fit.
+RAGKit is where you start — and what you extend.

+---

 ## 🤝 Contributing

-Contributions are welcome — new vector-store providers, embedding/LLM providers, chunking strategies, OCR backends, retrieval strategies, or documentation.
+Contributions are welcome: new vector-store providers, embedding and LLM providers, chunking strategies, OCR backends, retrieval strategies, evaluation tools, deployment templates, and documentation.

-The preferred pattern is to extend an existing interface rather than add provider-specific logic into the application layer.
+The preferred pattern is to **extend an existing interface** rather than add provider-specific logic to the application layer.

 ---